 Welcome to the Societies & Territories student site

 This elementary-level resource site is an English adaptation of the original RECITUS Sociétés et Territoires.
-Now in an all-new phase of development, we are verifying and expanding existing image collections, creating and adding SMARTBoard activities, and most recently developing game-styled review strategies such as the Chronos Timeline Game and Cards and the new Cycle 2 card game Review Societies and Connect the Facts!
+Now in an all-new phase of development, we are verifying and expanding existing image collections, creating and adding SMARTBoard activities, and most recently developing game-styled review strategies such as the Chronos Timeline Card Gameand the new Cycle 2 card game Review Societies and Connect the Facts!

-Students, browse the different societies to learn more!
-Via the top menu see sections like:
+Students can browse the different societies to learn more!
+Use the top menu see sections like:

 Teaching and Learning Tools